HfMT-ZM4/Quintet.net/README.md

 Ian Whalley, Computer Music Journal

 # Intro
 Quintet.net is a network multimedia performance environment invented and developed by composer and computer musician Georg Hajdu.
 It enables performers at up to five locations to play music over the Internet or a local network under the control of a “conductor.”
+Quintet.net uses a sampler or MIDI for instrumental playback.
+It also features granular synthesis as well as Downloadable Sounds and plug-ins for sound processing and playback, and has additional video and graphical properties, which permit better interaction and control on a symbolical level: The performers along with the audience see the music which the participants produce on screen in “space” notation on five staves.
+In addition video clips and/or live video can be displayed by the Viewer add-on and mixed with real-time music notation for an enhanced viewing experience.
+The Conductor can also read musical scores and send parts to the performers, which will be displayed along with the notes produced by the musicians.

 The environment, which was programmed with the graphical programming language Max consists of the following four components:

 ## Four Components